cubee-cb/linux-vr-compat/README.md

     - A and X are snap turn right/left respectively.
 A is also the reload action.
     - Left joystick seems to do nothing, but right stick turns and does teleport/jump as normal.
     - Weapon selection on joystick click conflicts with my space drag binding.
-    - I've only played this on WMR so to be fair I have no idea what the controls are supposed to be like.
 - On second launch I found that after loading into my save there was a white bar across the bottom and right sides of the rendered display, only visible due to reprojection.
     - Perhaps the dynamic resolution is broken?
 [This seems to help](https://www.pcgamingwiki.com/wiki/Half-Life:_Alyx#Disable_dynamic_resolution_scaling).